 In February 2018, the Company entered into the Loan and Security Agreement, dated as of February 28, 2018 (as amended, the "Original Loan Agreement"), with Oxford Finance LLC, as the collateral agent and a lender ("Oxford"), and Silicon Valley Bank, as a lender ("SVB", and together with Oxford, the "Lenders"), which provided for a senior secured loan facility of up to an aggregate principal amount of \$45.0 million.
 The first tranche of \$20.0 million was drawn down in February 2018 (the "2018 Term A Loan").
-The second tranche was \$15.0 million and was drawn down in September 2018 (the "2018 Term B Loan").
+The second tranche of \$15.0 million was drawn down in September 2018 (the "2018 Term B Loan").
 The Company also issued warrants to the Lenders to purchase common stock, which is further discussed in Note 7, "Warrants."

 In September 2019, the Company entered into an Amended and Restated Loan and Security Agreement (the "Loan Agreement") with the Lenders which amended and restated the Original Loan Agreement in its entirety.
 The Loan Agreement provided for the Lenders to extend up to \$85.0 million in term loans to the Company in three tranches.
 The initial tranche of \$60.0 million (the "Term A Loan") was drawn down in September 2019.
-Additional tranches of \$15.0 million (the "Term B Loan") and \$10 million (the "Term C Loan") will become available to the Company if certain revenue targets are achieved prior to March 31, 2021 and June 30, 2021, respectively.
+Additional tranches of \$15.0 million (the "Term B Loan") and \$10.0 million (the "Term C Loan") were contingent on achievement of certain revenue targets which were not achieved.
 In conjunction with the execution of the Loan Agreement, the 2018 Term A Loan and 2018 Term B Loan were repaid and the final payment fee of \$2.3 million was paid.

-Effective April 21, 2020, the Company entered into that certain First Amendment to the Amended and Restated Loan and Security Agreement with the Lenders (the "First Amendment") to amend the Loan Agreement to allow the Company to incur indebtedness under the U.S. Small Business Administration (the "SBA") Paycheck Protection Program (the "PPP") enabled by the Coronavirus Aid, Relief and Economic Security Act of 2020 (the "CARES Act") in the amount of \$5.1 million (the "PPP Loan").
+Effective April 21, 2020, the Company entered into that certain First Amendment to Amended and Restated Loan and Security Agreement with the Lenders (the "First Amendment") to amend the Loan Agreement to allow the Company to incur indebtedness under the U.S. Small Business Administration (the "SBA") Paycheck Protection Program (the "PPP") enabled by the Coronavirus Aid, Relief and Economic Security Act of 2020 (the "CARES Act") in the amount of \$5.1 million (the "PPP Loan").